DylanTombs/Notes/Interview Prep/Hireview IB.md

 ## Describe a time you worked with people from different backgrounds.

 At DeepLearnHS, I collaborated with both AI engineers and non-technical stakeholders.
 The engineers built complex models, while investors wanted a clear narrative of how the product worked.
 I acted as the bridge, creating an animation that translated technical mechanics into an intuitive demo.
 By listening to each group’s priorities and using both technical and creative skills, I delivered something that satisfied both audiences and directly supported the Series A fundraising.

 ---

-## Tell me about a mistake you made and what you learned.

-Early in my equities forecasting project, I focused too much on maximising raw model accuracy without fully accounting for trading costs and realistic constraints.
-The backtests looked impressive, but when I factored in transaction costs, the strategy underperformed.
-I corrected this by redesigning the evaluation framework with rolling-window splits and more robust metrics like Sharpe ratio.
-It taught me the importance of practicality and attention to detail — a mindset I’d bring to banking, where clients expect accurate and realistic analysis under pressure.

----